greg-raven/Uncommon-Sense/_posts/2016-04-29-do-not-condemn-what-you-have-never-seen.md

 ---
-title: 'Do not condemn what you have never seen'
+title: "Do not condemn what you have never seen"
 layout: post
 categories:
 - capitalism